James-S-Santangelo/paper-rcourse/paper.md

 (Physics, Ecology and Evolutionary Biology, Psychology, and Cell and Systems Biology).
-We modified our lecture material to include more generally applicable statistical concepts and fewer theoretical ecology concepts, and renamed the course ["Quantitative Methods in R for Biology."](https://uoftcoders.github.io/rcourse/) to reflect this change.
+We modified our lecture material to include more generally applicable statistical concepts and fewer theoretical ecology concepts, and renamed the course "Quantitative Methods in R for
+Biology" [@rcourse] to reflect this change.
 On both occasions, the course received excellent feedback from the students and the supervising professors.